-As of December 2019, my official annual salary is $90,335.
-However, I had promised not to accept the annual cost of living increase granted automatically to legislators, so I donate to charitable causes the after-tax amount of my salary beyond the $86,479 per year when I was elected.
+As of December 2020, my official annual salary for the start of my term was $90,335.
+I have promised not to accept the annual cost of living increase granted automatically to legislators, so I donate any increases, after taxes, to charitable causes (the current salary for legislators is $102,844).
 I also do not participate in the state retirement system and will not receive a state pension.

 Mileage and Expense Reimbursement

 I have never used a state-owned or state-leased vehicle.
 I do not submit for any mileage that I incur driving within the 15th Senatorial District.
 I do not receive per diems.

 I’m always looking for opportunities to save taxpayer dollars, so I decided not to incur the additional expense of renting a separate district office when we can provide a full range of constituent service by phone, online, and in-person at the Capitol Office as well as local libraries and municipal facilities with free meeting rooms (see my mobile offices).
 My predecessor had three offices in addition to the Capitol, but I decided to save those dollars for taxpayers.

 Also, to save taxpayer dollars and operate efficiently, I employ the fewest staff of any of the 50 state senators.